Link

 map

 We now have gone through the whole frame, and already identified a few strange parts that could be a performance bottleneck, or not.
-Renderdoc is not a profiler, but a system to understand whats going on.
-To really profile it, we need to continue in Radeon GPU Profiler, doing a capture at the same location
+Renderdoc is not a profiler, but a system to understand what’s going on.
+To really profile it, we need to continue in Radeon GPU Profiler, doing a capture at the same location.

-Analyzing the performance
+Analysing the performance

 After loading the capture, we get greeted with this timeline. map

-If we select the area of those shadows, we can see on the right what RGP says
+If we select the area of those shadows, we can see on the right what RGP says.

 map